top of page

 • Flagstaff is the largest city in Coconino County with a population of around 75,000 people.
 It is known for its proximity to the Grand Canyon and its outdoor recreation opportunities.

-• Sedona: Located about 65 miles south of Williams
+• Sedona: Located about 58 miles southeast of Williams

 • Sedona is a popular tourist destination known for its red rock formations, spiritual energy, and art galleries.
 It is a small city with a population of around 10,000 people.